Robert Ridgway: Descriptions of new forms

 While most of the forms described and named by Ridgway came from outside the United States, in one instance he identified a new taxon first collected no earlier than 1881, in the Catskill Mountains of New York, an area already well-explored by ornithologists.
 From two specimens collected by Eugene Bicknell, Ridgway wrote the description of Bicknell's thrush as a subspecies of gray-cheeked thrush, naming it for Bicknell.
 The bird, a breeder of New England and southern Canada, has since been recognized as a distinct species.

-From specimens collected in 1888, Ridgway was the first to describe hood mockingbird, Española cactus finch, Geospiza conirostris, and medium tree finch, all endemic to the Galápagos.
+From specimens collected in 1888, Ridgway was the first to describe the Española mockingbird (Mimus macdonaldi), Española cactus finch (Geospiza conirostris), and medium tree finch (Camarhynchus pauper), all endemic to the Galápagos.
 The latter two are members of the so-called Darwin's finch group of tanagers, significant for their impact on Charles Darwin's reasoning about evolution and the emergence of new species.

 The Birds of North and Middle America

 Robert Ridgway's career-crowning work, on bird systematics, was the monumental 6,000-page The Birds of North and Middle America, published by the Smithsonian in eleven volumes between 1901 and 1950.
 He began the work in 1894 at the direction of Goode.
 A major objective of the work was to resolve problems of naming and classification in the scientific literature of the time and to identify synonyms.
 Dry, rigorous, and technically detailed in its language, the book was not considered to be accessible by the general reading public.
 Continuing the pattern of the Manual (and Baird's earlier Review of American Birds), each volume featured an appendix of engraved outline drawings of generic characteristics.

 Ridgway published the eighth installment of the work, commonly known as Bulletin 50, in 1919.
 Although he continued to work on the project, outlining a projected two more volumes, it was incomplete at the time of his death in 1929.
 Following Ridgway's plan but doing his own writing, Herbert Friedmann of the Smithsonian completed the final three volumes.

 The Birds of North and Middle America and Color Standards and Color Nomenclature are complementary works, and indeed Ridgway divided his time between the two projects in the first decade of the century.
 He used his own color terms extensively throughout Bulletin 50.